Anis Bouzid: Glory

-Bouzid made his debut for the Glory promotion on May 18, 2024, at Glory 92 against Mory Kromah.
+Bouzid made his debut for the Glory promotion on 18 May 2024, at Glory 92 against Mory Kromah.
 He lost the fight at the end of the first round by doctor stoppage.

-On April 5, 2025, Bouzid took part in the opening round of the 2025 Last Heavyweight Standing Tournament at Glory 99 against Nathan Cook.
+On 5 April 2025, Bouzid took part in the opening round of the 2025 Last Heavyweight Standing Tournament at Glory 99 against Nathan Cook.
 He won the fight in just 28 seconds with a series of punches.

-On June 13, 2025, Bouzid took part in the Glory Last Heavyweight Standing 4-man qualification tournament at Glory 100.
+On 13 June 2025, Bouzid took part in the Glory Last Heavyweight Standing 4-man qualification tournament at Glory 100.
 In the semifinals he defeated Asadulla Nasipov by extension round unanimous decision after scoring a knockdown in the first round.
 In the final he defeated Iraj Azizpour by unanimous decision and qualified for the Glory Last Heavyweight Standing - Final Tournament happening the next December.

+On 7 February 2026, Bouzid took part in the Finals Tournament of the LHWS Tournament at Glory 105, now for the vacant Glory Heavyweight Title, following Rico Verhoeven's departure from both the organization and the sport as a whole.
+He faced Errol Zimmerman in the Quarterfinals, where after surviving an early barrage from Zimmerman, he went on to win by unanimous decision.
+He then faced Miloš Cvjetićanin in the Semifinals, where despite getting dropped in the first round, he engaged Cvjetićanin in a back and forth war, ultimately losing by unanimous decision.

+Bouzid returned at Glory Collision 9, on 13 June 2026.
+He faced former Interim Heavyweight Title Challenger Antonio Plazibat.
+Plazibat dropped Bouzid in the first round, but Bouzid mounted a comeback in the following two rounds, causing the fight to initially be scored a draw.
+This triggered a fourth extension round, to be scored individually.
+Bouzid would be stopped in this round, after absorbing a powerful eight punch combination from Plazibat that sent him to the canvas.

 Professional boxing career

-For his third professional boxing fight Bouzid faced Michel Moreira on February 15, 2025, in an event promoted by his gym, L'esquive Carolo, in Charleroi, Belgium.
-He won the fight by second round knockout.
+For his third professional boxing fight Bouzid faced Michel Moreira on 15 February 2025, in an event promoted by his gym, L'esquive Carolo, in Charleroi, Belgium.
+He won the fight by second-round knockout.

 Personal life

 Legal troubles

-On June 21, 2015, Bouzid was involved in a brawl that led to the death of a man outside a club in Charleroi, Belgium.
+On 21 June 2015, Bouzid was involved in a brawl that led to the death of a man outside a club in Charleroi, Belgium.
 Bouzid was sentenced to 200 hours of community service or, failing that, a three-year prison sentence.